wolfspider/FSharp/README.md

 CoreRT experimental AOT runtime [https://github.com/dotnet/corert]

+AOT has finally become a thing and this project has also transitioned to Native AOT deployment [https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot]

 This now compiles in AOT mode with warnings so the project has trimming enabled.
 I am not sure what that is about but glad it actually builds and runs.
+Currently this produces a standalone binary ~5MB.

+I've also decided to introduce Clojure's Atoms.
+So basically, since fibers currently work within the context of Interlocked.Exchange a Fiber can be thought of as an atomic coroutine.
+Atoms are Fibers and Fibers are Atoms in that sense.

+The Closure implmentation can be found here: [https://www.fssnip.net/1V/title/Clojures-Atoms]

 Not to be used in production this is an experiment....still